Maria Höfl-Riesch

-Maria Höfl-Riesch (/de/; née Riesch, born 24 November 1984) is a German former alpine ski racer.
+Maria Höfl-Riesch (/de/; née Riesch; born 24 November 1984) is a German former alpine ski racer.
 She is a three-time Olympic champion, two-time World champion, an overall World Cup champion and five-time World junior champion.

 Höfl-Riesch made her World Cup debut in February 2001 and won gold medals in slalom and super combined at the 2010 Winter Olympics.
 She won the World Cup overall title in 2011.
 At the 2014 Winter Olympics, she defended her super combined title to win her third Olympic gold medal, and also won a silver medal in the super-G.

 Career

-Born in Garmisch-Partenkirchen, Höfl-Riesch was a prodigious talent as a junior and won seven medals in all of the disciplines at four Junior World Championships, including three gold medals in combined and super-G.
+Born in Garmisch-Partenkirchen, Höfl-Riesch competed in racing as a junior and won seven medals in all of the disciplines at four Junior World Championships, including three gold medals in combined and super-G.

 As the racing careers of Martina Ertl-Renz and Hilde Gerg concluded, Höfl-Riesch rose as the leading female racer on the German national team.
 Injuries cut short her seasons in 2005 and 2006, causing her to miss the 2005 World Championships and the 2006 Winter Olympics.

 During the 2009 season, Höfl-Riesch won four slalom events on the World Cup tour and won the gold medal in the slalom at the World Championships.
 Prior to 2009, her most successful season was in 2004, when she finished third in the overall World Cup standings, with three race victories.
 She also finished third in the overall standings in 2008.
 In the 2007 season she won her second downhill race, at Lake Louise, Canada.

 Riesch won two gold medals at the 2010 Winter Olympics, in the super combined and slalom.
 After finishing second in the overall World Cup standings in 2009 and 2010, Riesch built a big lead early in the 2011 season which was enough to win the overall title, besting three-time defending champion Lindsey Vonn of the U.S. by just three points.
 At the World Cup finals in Lenzerheide, Vonn took the overall lead after the downhill, then Riesch reclaimed it after the slalom; the super-G and giant slalom races were cancelled due to poor conditions.
 She retired after the 2014 season after crashing in the downhill World Cup Final.